dehun/site/pages/articles/15_nov_2018-Better than IO, part 2.md

     foo[IO](12) >>= bar[IO]

 This approach called tagless final.
 For now no explanation why, we have to understand few more things to understand the name.
-But we can perfectly use the approach without understandig it's name.
+But we can perfectly use the approach without understanding it's name.

 ## better than mtl ##
 So how is it better than mtl?
 My experience so far that it's way easier to implement and reason about.
 Especially for someone coming from OOP backgroung.